yaseenazzabi/cinema-tickets-javascript/README.md

 Additonally, the boilerplate code for `InvalidPurchaseException.js` has been removed, but its implementation comes as expected.

 Finally, a global `constants.js` file has been added which is used throughout the solution.
 This resulted in a change to `TicketTypeRequest.js`, where constants are now used to reference valid fieldnames for ticket types.

+## Improvements
+Due to time constraints, the code has been put together quickly.
+The main thing I would improve given an hour or two extra is to refactor the exception handling.
+Currently, all exception handling occurs in `TicketService.purchaseTickets()`, when this method should really be wrapped in a try / catch block and have exceptions raised in the relevant validation functions.

+The validation functions simply return boolean values which are handled by the `purchaseTickets()` method, which works fine, but it is not the most scalable approach.